ogrady/ogrady.github.io/_posts/2022-01-19-smart-onkyo.md

 And for the final step, integrating the remote into Home Assistant.

 ### Custom Script
 Personally, I use Node Red to concoct all my workflows.
-So I ended up with a series of buttons, each calling custom HA script which fires an `IR Command` event with the IR code (`code`), the remote's hostname (`host`)[^1], and optionally an enum value which is conveniently converted into the match IR code, as payload.
+So I ended up with a series of buttons, each calling custom HA script which fires an `IR Command` event with the IR code (`code`), the remote's hostname (`host`)[^1], and optionally an enum value `command` which is conveniently converted into the matching IR code, as payload.

 ```yaml
 {% raw %}event: IR Command